Today in Earthquake History

 Disclaimer

-All dates and times are displayed in UTC and not the your local time nor the local time near the epicenter.
-Also, history displayed on this page defaults to the current date at UTC; please take this into consideration if you view this page and the day is either ahead or behind your local date.
+All dates and times are displayed in UTC and not your local time or the local time near the epicenter.
+Also, the history displayed on this page defaults to the current date at UTC; please take this into consideration if you view this page and the day is either ahead or behind your local date.
+Earthquake names and magnitudes may differ slightly from what is currently in the ComCat Earthquake Catalog since the sources of each may be different.